 Hake with Clams

-This mouth watering recipe is very easy to follow and produces a wonderfully healthy dish of fresh fish with shellfish.
+This mouth watering recipe, which originates in the Basque Country, is very easy to follow and produces a wonderfully healthy dish of fresh fish with shellfish.

 Ensalada de Lentejas